truongthuanr/100-Days-of-AI-ML-DS/README.md

 Phew!!! thats first 12 mins of video.
 More later.

 Me: Trying to consume ML info.
-How hard can it be?
+How hard can it be? <br>
 What is really needed to be consumed: https://images.app.goo.gl/RTQJLnYAuZJH49VEA